Bruno Mars: Voice

 Mars has a three-octave tenor vocal range.
 Jon Caramanica of The New York Times called him one of the most "versatile and accessible singers in pop, with a light, soul-influenced voice that's an easy fit in a range of styles, a universal donor", and Tim Sendra of AllMusic described the singer's vocals on Doo-Wops & Hooligans as "the kind of smooth instrument that slips into your ear like honey."
 Jody Rosen of Rolling Stone called Mars a "nimble, soulful vocalist" on Unorthodox Jukebox.
 Jim Farber of the New York Daily News likened his voice to "the purity, cream and range of mid-period Michael Jackson" in a review of a concert promoting Unorthodox Jukebox.
 On 24K Magic, Consequence of Sounds Karen Gwen said that Mars showed his "pips" and pushed his vocals to the limit.
 She described his voice as a "clear, unapologetic tenor" and a modern-day "blessing".
-Jon Caramanica of The New York Times said that 24K Magic demonstrated the singer's vocal ability, from tenderness to "the more forceful side of his voice".
+Jon Caramanica of The New York Times said that 24K Magic demonstrated the singer's vocal ability, from tenderness to "the more forceful side of his voice", while An Evening with Silk Sonic showed Mars's falsetto vocals.

 Songwriting

 Mars has described his writing process: "I don't sit down and think, 'I'm going to write a song; inspiration comes out of the blue in different places.
 Ideas occur suddenly to him and, occasionally, he can materialize them into lyrics.
 He has said that he typically writes songs by playing the guitar or piano.
-Mars plays drums, guitar, keyboard, bass, piano, ukulele, and congas.
+Mars plays drums, guitar, keyboard, bass, piano, ukulele, congas, and cowbell.
 He usually plays the instrumentation (or part of it) on his albums and the songs he composes for other artists.

-Mars says his work with other artists influenced his music style: "Nothin' on You had a Motown vibe, Billionaire was a reggae acoustic guitar-driven song, though one of my favorites is the CeeLo Green song.
+Mars says his work with other artists influenced his music style: Nothin' on You' had a Motown vibe, 'Billionaire' was a reggae acoustic guitar-driven song, though one of my favorites is the CeeLo Green song.
 I don't think anyone else could've sung that song.
-And there's Just the Way You Are.
+And there's 'Just the Way You Are'.
 If you know my story, you know I love all different genres of music."
 Growing up in Hawaii has influenced his style, giving the songs a reggae sound: "In Hawaii some of the biggest radio stations are reggae.
 That music brings people together.
 It's not urban music or pop music.
 It's just songs.
 That's what makes it cross over so well.
 The song comes first."

 Although music partner Philip Lawrence said that Mars has a darker side, most of his music is romantic: "I blame that on me singing to girls back in high school".
 Brody Brown, who has worked with Mars, said that the singer is in charge of the melody and lyrics of his tracks: "I'll just do the music, but Bruno does both.
 I chime in on some things with words, but the majority of the content is written by Bruno and Phil (Lawrence)."